 Rayland Baxter comes from a musical heritage, but ended up in a different with place it.
 His father, Bucky Baxter, played steel guitar with Bob Dylan in the ’90s, and has played a number of instruments for Ryan Adams, Steve Earle, Joe Henry, and R.E.M., among others.
 The long, lean Rayland, a lacrosse player in college, stayed away from music, until a visit with his father to Israel to visit a family friend.
 There, he was introduced to a number of songwriters, setting him on a different path from his father.

 Baxter cleverly weaves character and setting in his song as a way to execute callbacks.
 The “Santa Monica mountains” on the fifth track, “Amelia Baker,” transmute into the title character of the eighth song, “Sandra Monica.”
-Sandra Monica/Santa Monica is just as easily a person a person a place, Hollywood given the form, the American Dream that Baxter both loves and, as he expresses on “79 Shiny Revolvers,” feels the urge to destroy.”
+Sandra Monica/Santa Monica is just as easily a person as a place near Hollywood given the form, the American Dream that Baxter both loves and, as he expresses on “79 Shiny Revolvers,” feels the urge to destroy.”

 As a straight-up country record, Wide Awake would have been too heavy.
 The talk of drugs, gun violence, and even masturbation would make this indigestible.
 By incorporating pop, and even Motown R&B sounds, Baxter has made this record a listenable experience.
 Baxter has gone further though, shaping lyrics to fit these musical sequences, such as the retro references, “cuz I’m hearin / crimson and clover / playing over and over and over” in “Sandra Monica.”